microsoft/api-guidelines/Guidelines.md

 Verb    | Description                                                                                                                | Is Idempotent
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
-GET     | Return the current value of an object                                                                                      | True
+GET     | Return the current value of an resource                                                                                      | True
-PUT     | Replace an object, or create a named object, when applicable                                                               | True
+PUT     | Replace a resource, or create a named resource, when applicable                                                               | True
-DELETE  | Delete an object                                                                                                           | True
+DELETE  | Delete a resource                                                                                                           | True
-POST    | Create a new object based on the data provided, or submit a command                                                        | False
+POST    | Create a new resource based on the data provided, or submit a command                                                        | False
-HEAD    | Return metadata of an object for a GET response.
+HEAD    | Return metadata of an resource for a GET response.
 Resources that support the GET method MAY support the HEAD method as well | True
-PATCH   | Apply a partial update to an object                                                                                        | False
+PATCH   | Apply a partial update to a resource                                                                                        | False
 OPTIONS | Get information about a request; see below for details.                                                                    | True

 <small>Table 1</small>

 #### 7.4.1 POST
-POST operations SHOULD support the Location response header to specify the location of any created object that was not explicitly named, via the Location header.
+POST operations SHOULD support the Location response header to specify the location of any created resource that was not explicitly named, via the Location header.

 As an example, imagine a service that allows creation of hosted servers, which will be named by the service: